 In prescribing frameworks and processes for the scope of worker screening, the power to share information and the power to require production of clearance cards, the Bill places reasonable, necessary and proportionate limitations on a person's right to privacy and reputation.
 The Bill delivers substantial benefits, including providing for a nationally consistent working screening framework which promotes the human rights of people with disability and ensures the quality of services and supports that are provided to people with disability.
-This is consistent with the paramount consideration in making a decision in relation to disability worker screening checks - that is, the right of people with disability to live lives free from abuse, violence, neglect or exploitation, including financial abuse or exploitation.
+This is consistent with the paramount consideration in conducting a disability worker screening check - that is, the right of people with disability to live lives free from abuse, violence, neglect or exploitation, including financial abuse or exploitation.